Jason Malysh PN-6582B

 Do have limbs pruned back from your house

 It is beneficial to prune tree limbs growing towards walls and roofs early on to establish a form that will require little maintenance in the future, and provide adequate clearance from buildings.
 Branches coming within 3 ft. of roofs or eves invite squirrels and rats onto rooftops, where they can gain access inside through roof vents, often nesting in attic space.
-This is a common problem in the Greater Vancouver area.

 Dense branches over roofs and walls also limit air flow and promote a moist environment for moss and lichen to grow.
 Judicious pruning can promote increased airflow to keep walls and roofs clean, while maintaining the healthy form of trees.